amitxv/PC-Tuning/docs/post-install.md

 - Try to favor free and open source software.
 Stay away from proprietary software where you can and ensure to scan files with [VirusTotal](https://www.virustotal.com/gui/home/upload) before running them

-- Consider removing your game off the GPU core by setting an affinity to the game process to prevent them being serviced on the same CPU as [this improves frametime stability](../media/isolate-gpu-core.png).
+- Consider removing your game off the GPU core by setting an affinity to the game process to prevent them being serviced on the same CPU as [this improves frame pacing](../media/isolate-gpu-core.png).
 Your mileage may vary but it is definitely something worth mentioning

 - Favor tools such as [Bulk-Crap-Uninstaller](https://github.com/Klocman/Bulk-Crap-Uninstaller) to uninstall programs as the regular control panel does not remove residual files